 The model we use shares many features with the model of Lo, Mamaysky, and Wang (2004), who consider the impact of fixed transactions costs on trading volume and the level of asset prices.
 The main difference is that we focus on the possible imbalance in liquidity needs and its impact on prices while they do not.
 They allow the cost to be allocated endogenously so that the trades of different market participants are always synchronized in equilibrium and there is no order imbalance and net liquidity need.
-As we show in this paper, it is the order imbalance that leads to changes in liquidity needs and instability in asset prices.
+As we show in this paper, order imbalance leads to changes in liquidity needs and instability in asset prices.

-A closely related paper is Huang and Wang (2007), which uses a similar setting to arrive at endogenous liquidity need.
-The main differences are two-fold.
-In Huang and Wang (2007), the supply of liquidity is taken as given while analyzing the demand for liquidity.
+A closely related paper is Huang and Wang (2009), which uses a similar setting to arrive at endogenous liquidity need.
+The main differences are twofold.
+In Huang and Wang (2009), the supply of liquidity is taken as given while analyzing the demand for liquidity.
 In this paper, we also endogenize the supply of liquidity.
-As we have shown, the interaction between the two when both are endogenous, has a fundamental influence on the behavior of liquidity in the market.
-Second, Huang and Wang (2007) focuses on the impact of liquidity on prices.
-In this paper, we focus on market structure, welfare and policy implications concerning liquidity.
+As we have shown, the interaction between the two, when both are endogenous, has a fundamental influence on the behavior of liquidity in the market.
+Second, Huang and Wang (2009) focus on the impact of liquidity on prices.
+In this paper, we focus on market structure, welfare, and policy implications concerning liquidity.
 It is also for this purpose that we have to endogenize liquidity supply in a unified setting.
-At a more technical level, the aggregate risk is assumed to be positive and constant in Huang and Wang (2007).
-This is needed in modeling markets with positively supplies such as the equity market.
-For our purpose, we do not need this restrictive assumption, which simplifies the analysis.
+At a more technical level, the aggregate risk is assumed to be positive and constant in Huang and Wang (2009).
+This is needed in modeling assets with positively supply such as the equity market.
+For our purpose, we do not need this restrictive assumption.